Pelosi and Mnuchin resume talks on coronavirus relief measure

 Washington — Treasury Secretary Steven Mnuchin and House Speaker Nancy Pelosi revived negotiations Monday on another coronavirus relief measure as they seek to break the logjam that has plagued discussions on a legislative package to provide relief to those ailing from the continuing coronavirus pandemic.

 Pelosi and Mnuchin spoke by phone Monday evening after House Democrats put forth their latest coronavirus relief measure, which would provide assistance for small businesses, schools, airline industry workers and Americans who lost their jobs due to the coronavirus crisis.
-Drew Hamill, a spokesman for Pelosi, said the two planned to speak again Tuesday morning.
+Drew Hammill, a spokesman for Pelosi, said the two spoke again Tuesday morning for roughly 50 minutes and discussed the provisions of the updated aid package.
+They agreed to talk again Wednesday, he said.

 The proposal rolled out by House Democrats is a revised version of the Heroes Act, a $3.4 trillion sweeping aid package passed by the lower chamber in May.
 The updated proposal has a $2.2 trillion price tag and, if approved, would provide another round of $1,200 direct payments to Americans, as well as $225 billion for education and $436 billion in federal aid to state and local governments.